keysafe-protocol/documents/README.md

 ## What is Keysafe

-Keysafe Protocol is a missing layer thatconnects users' Web2 and Web3 accounts in a decentralized, verifiable, and private way.
+Keysafe Protocol is a missing layer that connects users' Web2 and Web3 accounts in a decentralized, verifiable, and private way.
 With the connection, users can access their Web3 assets and Dapps through Web2 verification such as Google OAuth and Email verification.

 ![What is Keyafe](https://github.com/keysafe-protocol/documents/blob/main/pictures/solution.png?raw=true)